-- True RNG - Random Number Total Failure Bit - RNGDAS - RDWDR - 167 True RNG: The TOE has an analogue noise source that can be used to provide random numbers when required by the Security IC Embedded Software. - 168 Random Number Total Failure Bit: The TOE sets a flag if the analogue noise source fails. - 169 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is accessible to the Security IC Embedded Software through the RNGDAS register. - 170 RDWDR: The digital analogue source from RNGDAS can be post processed.
+- True RNG - Random Number Total Failure Bit - RNGDAS - RDWDR - 166 True RNG: The TOE has an analogue noise source that can be used to provide random numbers when required by the Security IC Embedded Software. - 167 Random Number Total Failure Bit: The TOE sets a flag is the noise source fails. - 168 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is accessible to the Security IC Embedded Software through the RNGDAS register. - RDWDR: The digital analogue source from RNGDAS can be post processed.
 The result of the post processed data is accessible to the Security IC Embedded Software through the RDWDR register.